Details about how to give fertility shots - subcutaneous injections for infertility treatment and IVF

 Two different injectable medications are used together in IVF cycles.
 One of these is to keep the eggs from ovulating prematurely and the other medication is to stimulate development of several eggs.

-The most commonly used IVF stimulation protocol is called "luteal Lupron".
+One IVF stimulation protocol is called "luteal Lupron".
 Lupron is the first medication which starts on about day 21 of the woman's cycle.
 This is a subcutaneous injection with a small needle and is given into her thigh or abdomen area.
 She will usually take this once a day for about 21 days.

 The next medication is injectable FSH and is usually taken for about 9 days.
 This medication stimulates multiple eggs to develop.
 There are various FSH products that can be given either subcutaneous or intramuscular.
 In the US these drugs include Follistim, Gonal-F, Menopur and Bravelle.